single-cell-data/TileDB-SOMA/dev_docs/POLICIES.md

 ### General Guidelines for Error Messages

-Exception type:
+**Exception type:**

-- Use a specific of an error type as possible.
+- Use the most specific error type possible.
 - For generic SOMA specific errors, use TileDB-SOMA error types (e.g. `TileDBSOMAError` in C++).

-Content and tone:
+**Content and tone:**

 - Use simple and plain language.
 Clearly state the problem.
 - Provide context for the user’s situation and the action they were attempting.
 - Make the message as short as possible while still providing all necessary information.
-- For user caused error: provide clear guidance on how to solve the problem when possible.
-Suggest specific actions.
+- For user-caused errors, provide clear guidance on how to solve the problem when possible.
+Suggest specific actions the user can take.
-- For internal errors: provide the details a developer would need to find and understand the error.
+- For internal errors, provide details a developer would need to diagnose the issue.
-- Use a friendly tone.
-Avoid blaming the user or using negative words.
+- Use a friendly and non-judgmental tone.
+Avoid blaming the user or using words with negative connotations.

-Grammar and structure:
+**Grammar and structure:**

-- Use complete sentences with normal punctuation and capitalization.
+- Use complete sentences with standard punctuation and capitalization.
-- Add single quotes around user provided strings (for example, column names, URIs).
-This helps make the message readable if the name is empty or has spaces in it.
+- Add single quotes around user provided strings (e.g., column names, URIs).
+This improves readability if the name is empty or contains spaces.
-- Do not add punctuation around code (for example class names).
+- Do not add punctuation around code (e.g., class names).

-Code Location:
+**Code location:**

-- Do not include the name of the class or method where the code was thrown in the error message.
+- Do not include class or method names in the error message.
 In general, you should provide enough detail that the error is uniquely identifiable.
-- Mark internal errors (”us” errors) as internal by beginning the error message with “Internal error.”
+- Mark internal errors (”us” errors) as internal by beginning the error message with the prefix `“Internal error: ”`.
-- Do provide enough information that it is clear where and how an error occurred.
+- Provide enough information that it is clear where and how an error occurred.

 ### C++ Error Handling

-- In external-facing headers, use `sstream` to convert relevant data into a user-readable string, otherwise use `fmt::format` to convert relevant data into a user-readable string.
+- Use `fmt::format` to convert relevant data into a user-readable string unless in `*.cc` files.
+For headers, use `sstream` to prevent leaking `fmt` as an external dependency.

 ### Python Error Handling

-- Use f-strings to convert relevant data into a user-readable string.
+- Use f-strings to include relevant data into a user-readable string.
-  - To print just the name of a type use `type(object).__name__`.
+  - To print the name of a type only, use `type(object).__name__`.
 - For PyBind11, follow the general C++ error guidance.
-For more PyBind-specific information see the [PyBind11 webpage](https://pybind11.readthedocs.io/en/stable/advanced/exceptions.html).
+For more PyBind-specific information, visit the [PyBind11 documentation](https://pybind11.readthedocs.io/en/stable/advanced/exceptions.html).

 ### R API